gaepdit/e-Sample-Entry-CSV/docs/index.md

 - ★ **Lab Sample ID** *(required)* - Each sample must have a unique identifier assigned or used by the laboratory that cannot be repeated.
 Must not be longer than 20 characters.

+- ★ **PWS Number** *(required)* - The state-assigned Public Water System identifier.
+Must be exactly 9 characters.

+- ★ **Sample Collection Date** *(required)* - The date the sample was collected.
+Must be no later than the current date.

+- **Sample Collection Time** - The time the sample was collected at the sample site.
+Be exact.

+    Must be entered as a time.
+For example, you can type "1 pm" or "1:00 pm" or "13:00".

 - **State Sample Number** - An additional identifier to identify the sample at time of collection.
 Must not be longer than 20 characters.

-- ★ **PWS Number** *(required)* - The state-assigned Public Water System identifier.
-Must be exactly 9 characters.

 - ★ **Replacement** *(required)* - Indicate whether the sample is a replacement.